Monday 5 September 2016

 Performing simple neck-strengthening exercises might reduce the risk of acute head trauma and concussion, according to a study by Southampton Solent University researchers.

-James Fisher, Senior Lecturer in Sports Conditioning and Fitness at the University, worked with legendary ex-National Football League (NFL) strength training coach Mark Asanovich in Minnesota.
+James Fisher, senior lecturer in sports conditioning and fitness, and course leader for BSc (Hons) Fitness and Personal Training at the University, worked with legendary ex-National Football League (NFL) strength training coach Mark Asanovich in Minnesota.
 They also suggest that strengthening the muscles of the neck might support a reduction in the prevalence of degenerative brain conditions such as chronic traumatic encephalopathy (CTE) occurring as a result of repetitive head trauma.

 CTE is a degenerative disease caused by frequent concussive and sub-concussive trauma to the head, which athletes playing multiple sports can commonly experience.
 It can cause progressive dementia, memory loss and poor judgement as well as deafness and impeded speech.